Pricing Features How It Works Dashboard Guide Performance News Blog About Log In Get Started →

 A triggered trade means the system detected a LONG or SHORT signal with a confirmed pattern.
 It does not mean the trade is safe to enter — it just means a directional setup was found.
 Triggered trades include both executable and non-executable signals.

-Executable means all eight risk gates passed and the system considers the setup ready to enter.
-Only executable signals should be used for live entries.
-Non-executable signals show market context only.
+Executable means all five VPF gates passed (pattern strength, level confluence, regime & structure alignment, VPF Score ≥76, RR ≥1.3) and no macro/news blackout or opposite-direction open-signal conflict is active.
+The system considers the setup ready to enter.
+Only executable signals should be used for live entries — non-executable signals show market context only.

 Triggered win rate counts all trades that got a direction — including those that failed risk filters.
 Executable win rate counts only trades that passed all gates.
 Executable win rate is the more meaningful number because it reflects the quality of filtered decisions.